Software-Bridge/arts-and-crafts-and-cooking/recipes/tortilla-soup.md

-### Chicken Tortilla Soup
+## Chicken Tortilla Soup

-#### Recipe

-Ingredients:
+Recipe from my wife's Mexican heritage that I've adopted and been working on for some years.
+We call it a healing soup.

+### Requires

+**Hardware**

+- Large soup pan, ceramic or metal
+- Immersion blender

+**Soup Base**

 - Chicken broth or stock
-- Cooked chicken
 - Onions
 - Salt
 - Pepper
 - Garlic
-- Diced tomatoes
+- Diced Tomatoes
+- Corn Tortillas (fried)

+**Soup Contents**

+- Carrots
+- Zuchinni
+- Potatos (Ruesset or White)
+- Cooked Chicken
-- Corn tortillas
+- Corn on the Cob or Corn Kernels

-Optional
+**Optional Add Ons**

 - Avacado
-- Mexican creme
+- Mexican Creme
-- Mexican cheese
+- Mexican Cheese

-Immersion Blend
+- Noodles or Rice
+- Corn Tortillas (fried)

+### Recipe

+**Preparation**

+**Cooking**

+The following are the steps to put together the soup:

+- Prepare the chicken and set aside
+- Fry the corn tortillas and set aside
+- Cook and blend the soup base
+- Cook the vegetables in the base
+-

+#### Notes

 <img width="515"  alt="Screenshot 2025-11-04 at 6 58 49 PM" src="https://github.com/user-attachments/assets/dae02107-f41f-4c1b-afde-ca9a27125fad" />